jdariasl/ML_2020/README.md

 # ML_2020
-New version a my Machine Learning Introductory Course.
+New version of my Machine Learning Introductory Course.